wp-plugins/google-routeplaner/readme.txt

 = Can I add multiple maps to a single page? =

 Yes, this works since version 1.5 but it's not possible to use different languages for routes on one page.

-= Does this plugin work with WordPress MU? =

-Currently not!
-Maybe in the future.

 == Changelog ==